Nsustain/.github/profile/README.md

 #### Maintenance Page Source Code [[GitHub Repo](https://github.com/Nsustain/maintenance-page)]

-The maintenance page is used in the unlikely event of software / hardware failure in our main server.
+The maintenance page is used in the unlikely event of a software / hardware failure in our main server.
 Our maintenance page is designed such that we can deploy it just by cloning